Take Me Home

 Dr. Braxton laughed out loud and clapped his hands derisively, clearly amused.
 “It’s a very creative story, Stefanie, but that’s all it is—a crazy, highly-imaginative story.
 You’re playing connect the dots and who’s to say your picture’s right?
 She could’ve been exiled here for all you know.
 And if something did happen on her home world, there may be others like her hiding out as well.
 Who knows?
 She could be the start of a total world takeover!
 You can’t guarantee your interpretation of her memories is correct.”

 “We could try it again.
 Please!”
 Dr. Mikiska was begging—an unmistakable edge of desperation in her voice.
 “We know this procedure is safe, and I’m sure we can unlock more suppressed memories.
 You’ll see, we’ll find the answers.”
-She was trying hard to convince her superior, but he’d grown impatient.
+She was trying hard to convince her superior, but he had grown impatient.

 “No. The subject is closed.”